theozsnowman/osCommerce-WDW-PV7.0-Pimp-Version-Responsiv/README.md

 - Modular Category Page (Template modified to dropdown)
 - Modular Sub Category Page (Template modified to dropdown)
 - Modular Index Page (Template modified to dropdown)
+- Show value in % on a Special product on every content

 Extensions included
 ===================